osx-tools/asahi-encrypt/README.md

 >```

 You'll be asked for your password if you run it as a regular user and a passphrase to encrypt the root partition of the target system.

-After the script finishes, you will see that the partition is encrypted:
+5. After the script finishes, you can ensure that the partition is
+encrypted:

 ``` sh
 ./asahi-encrypt -l